Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Falcons stats and trends

+- In Atlanta's 15 games this season, it has five wins against the spread.

-- Atlanta's games this season have hit the over on six of 15 set point totals (40%).
+- Atlanta's games this season have eclipsed the over/under in 40% of its opportunities (six times in 15 games with a set point total).

-- When Atlanta puts up more than 17.6 points, it is 4-4 against the spread and 6-2 overall.
+- Atlanta is 4-4 against the spread and 6-2 overall when the team records more than 17.6 points.

-- In games that Atlanta piles up over 287.9 yards, the team is 5-4 against the spread and 6-3 overall.
+- In games that Atlanta amasses more than 287.9 yards, the team is 5-4 against the spread and 6-3 overall.

 - The Falcons have turned the ball over 22 times, seven fewer times than the Bills have forced turnovers (29).